Surely it’s not that hard to leave Nepal?

 - If you don’t have any receipts rush to a local store and pay them 100 rupees for another receipt or alternatively just pack the items into your main baggage

-- Book a taxi with your hotel or guest house if you are leaving early the next morning
+- Book a taxi with your hotel or guest house the night before if you are leaving early the next morning

 Getting to the airport on time

 - International flight check-in opens 3 -4 hours before departure